tamaralsh/Staff-Management-System-GROUP-48/README.md

 1. Show a key performance indicator (KPI) leader board (Sorted by weighted score).
 2. Use of a user ID and password system (to restrict certain functions like edit/delete).
 3. Export all the employee information after updates to a local text file (.txt).
-4. Show extra employee information such as length of time at the company, attendance and work/education history, along with the KPI ratings from the leaderboard to ease with process of pay-raise or pay-cut.
+4. Show extra employee information such as length of time at the company, attendance and work/education history, along with the KPI rankings from the leaderboard to ease with process of pay-raise or pay-cut.

 ## Assumptions
 - Every employee is assigned with a random 6-digit ID and a password when you create a new employee detail